 - Avoid wrapping your baby's neck and head in a swaddle at any time.

 - Gently yet firmly wrap your infant.
 Avoid overly restrictive swaddling that limits your baby's capacity to move their hips and knees.
 Hip dysplasia occurs when the leg does not form properly and can be caused by improper swaddling of a newborn.

 - If you want to lessen the likelihood of hip dysplasia, swaddle your baby properly.
 You should check that your infant has full range of motion in their thighs and knees so that they can kick.
 The legs of your infant should be free to assume a comfortable seat (like frog legs).

 - Remember that babies should always sleep on their backs.
 Swaddled infants should never be placed on their backs or side to sleep.

 - Keep an eye on your baby's temperature to prevent overheating.
 Verify that they have on weather-appropriate attire as well.

 Make sure everybody who cares for your infant is aware of safe sleeping practises and how to wrap your child properly.

 Take your time to show them and explain safe swaddling and make sure they always know to put your baby to sleep on their back.

-When to Stop
+Baby swaddling: When to Stop